 We are pleased to offer five separate Focus Area Networks (FANs) to our members.
 Each FAN group is directed by a coordinator who organizes communication and content with that group.
 The groups and their respective listservs serve as an opportunity for communication with like-minded professionals.
 The FAN groups often hold webinars, send relevant information or publications to their members, and discuss collaboration opportunities for the ALE annual conference.
 The groups also gather in person at least once during the annual conference.
 See the descriptions and contact information below for each of the ALE FAN groups.

-ALE members interested in joining a FAN group or groups should contact John Banter, jbanter@georgiasouthern.edu with your areas of interest.
+ALE members interested in joining a FAN group or groups should contact Summer Odom, summerodom@tamu.edu with your areas of interest.

 Teaching and Pedagogy/Andragogy